flame-engine/flame/doc/other-inputs.md

 ## Gamepad

-Flame has a separate plugin for gamepad support, you can checkout the plugin [here](https://github.com/flame-engine/flame_gamepad) for more information.
+Flame has a separate plugin to support external game controllers (gamepads), checkout [here](https://github.com/flame-engine/flame_gamepad) for more information.